Want to learn how to organize baby clothes without a closet?

 Love the idea of the industrial look for your baby’s nursery?

-You can easily get this look If you like the idea of hanging your baby’s clothes from the wall.
+You can easily get this look If you like the idea of hanging your baby’s clothes on the wall.
 Just run a cord/string from corner to corner, hang it on the wall, and add your kid’s clothes.

 12. Use a Tree Branch to Hang Clothes